UPDATED: APRIL 27, 2023 | 2 MIN READ

 Type of Car

 The type of car you drive directly impacts your car insurance rates.
-Typically, newer cars are more expensive to repair and replace so if you have one your auto insurance rates could be higher.
+Typically, newer cars are more expensive to repair and replace, so your auto insurance rates could be higher if you have one.

 Vehicles seen as a high risk, like sports cars or those stolen frequently, are also more costly to insure.